 To compensate for the volatility of the cryptocurrencies that back it, DAI is overcollateralized.
 Data on Daistats.com shows that the $9 billion DAI in circulation is backed by $16 billion worth of cryptocurrencies.
 Although the backing changes over time, the currency is mostly backed by ETH, then USDC (a centralized stablecoin), then Wrapped Bitcoin (a Bitcoin stablecoin).
 In the event of a market crash that triggers mass liquidations, DAI can fall back on reserves of its volatile governance token, Maker.
 Alternatively, stakeholders can introduce backing from centralized stablecoins like USDC, as they did in March 2020.

 These protocols are not watertight.
 There is no such thing as the safest stablecoin in a stablecoins list, even though the stablecoin prices may be consistent by definition.
 In fact, many attempts at decentralized stablecoins, like the Empty Set Dollar or Basis, have been knocked from their US dollar pegs.
 Decentralized stablecoins like DAI and FRAX are still in their early days, and could falter in the event of a market collapse.
-This happened in May of 2022 with the UST/LUNA stablecoin project; when nobody wanted to swap LUNA for UST, the arbitrage model broke down and the project failed.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+This happened in May of 2022 with the UST/LUNA stablecoin project; when nobody wanted to swap LUNA for UST, the arbitrage model broke down and the project failed.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 One of stablecoins’ biggest controversies: Tether’s backing